Davorin/WeatherCube/README.md

 **It can show you latest weather forecast, charts for latest forecast, latest earthquakes and charts, moon position, weather alarm, and satellite images.**

+There are no extra images for the script.
+All images are in.svg format and are base64 encoded in the WeatherCube Widget.
+You can use three tipes of images set in options:

+-default - this are default font based icons from https://erikflowers.github.io/weather-icons/ -tick
+-weezle

 It uses multiple api endpoints for collecting the data used.